harshk49/nexell-backend/README.md

 # Nexell Backend

-Backend for a productivity platform combining time tracking, notes, and team collaboration.
+Backend for a productivity platform combining notes, task management, and team collaboration with organization-based sharing.

 ## Tech Stack